 Practical Information

-Airplane: Belgium has several international airports, the largest being Brussels Airport in the center of the country.
-From Brussels, all destinations can be reached quickly by train or rental car.
+Airplane: The most important and largest airport is Brussels Airport, located in the center of the country.
+From Brussels, all destinations can be quickly reached by train or rental car.

 Train: Belgium boasts the densest railway network in Europe.
 Trains run frequently to all corners of the country, with moderate ticket prices.
 The international connections are equally excellent, with the main train station being Bruxelles-Midi / Brussel-Zuid.
 In addition to regional and national trains, high-speed trains like Thalys, Eurostar, TGV, and ICE operate here.
 Travel times to Brussels are 2 hours from Amsterdam, 1:50 hours from Cologne, 3:15 hours from Luxembourg, 1:20 hours from Paris, and 2:20 hours from London.